 Most importantly, the new Australian Opera House architecture was in perfect proportion to its near neighbour, the harbour bridge, at that time the reigning Sydney Australia icon.

-Solidly grounded by its massive podium, its white sails soared lightly above reflecting the changing colours of sea, sky and surrounding red brick and tile buildings.
+Solidly grounded by its massive podium, the white sails of the Sydney Opera House soared lightly above, reflecting the changing colours of sea, sky and surrounding red brick and tile buildings.

 There were, of course, one or two problems.
 Political, engineering and, finally, personal.

 Politically, the NSW premier, Cahill, needed a quick start.
 Costings (not provided by Utzon) were fudged to make the project politically acceptable.

 The judging panel didn’t include a single engineer.
 The design was ahead of the technical possibilities of the time and computer engineering hardly existed.
 In Utzon’s winning design each sail had a different curvature.
 The only hope for resolving the complex geometries of the roof structure was through an intensive collaboration with an engineer.

 Ove Arup, another Dane, approached Jorn Utzon soon after the announcement of his win.
 Ove Arup and Partners became consulting engineers to the project.
 They stayed until the end, even after Utzon’s forced resignation.

 In many ways the unsung hero of the Opera House construction saga, Ove Arup brought with him both project management experience and an overwhelming desire to make the vision work.
 Up to a point he was able to provide the experience the Sydney Opera House architect lacked.
 But only so long as the intensely private Utzon allowed it.

 Arup couldn’t prevent construction starting before the design was finalised.
 Premier Cahill insisted that the building be commenced before the March 1959 election, long before the design for the shells and their supports had been resolved.
 Immediate political imperatives trumped all other needs.